 Map from ETIAS.com

-Starting in 2021, you’ll need to apply for a ETIAS visa waiver before you head to anywhere in the Schengen region.
+Starting November 2023, you’ll need to apply for a ETIAS visa waiver before you head to anywhere in the Schengen region.
 Think of this as similar to a pre-security security check.
 Europe is doubling-down on security measures and wants to pre-screen international travelers.
 They’ve estimated that 95% of travelers will be approved pretty much instantly with no problems.

 What’s most important is that you don’t forget to register and actually receive your waiver confirmation!
 If you don’t have one when you show up at customs, you’ll be denied entry to the Schengen region.